-Susan Kim, MD, MMSc, is a Pediatric Rheumatologist and Associate Clinical Professor of Pediatrics at UCSF Medical School, who sees patients in the Rheumatology Clinics at UCSF Benioff Children's Hospital’s San Francisco and Oakland sites.
+Susan Kim, MD, MMSc, is a Pediatric Rheumatologist and Clinical Professor of Pediatrics at UCSF Medical School, who sees patients in the Rheumatology Clinics at UCSF Benioff Children's Hospital’s San Francisco and Oakland sites.

 Dr. Kim specializes in caring for all children and adolescents with inflammatory rheumatic diseases, including Juvenile Idiopathic Arthritis, Systemic Lupus Erythematosis, Vasculitis, Scleroderma and Autoinflammatory conditions, with a particular focus in Juvenile Dermatomyositis (JDM).